-As a DIY bath and beauty blogger and previously a seller, I’ve learned that everyone — thank goodness! — has different tastes and ideas about what they like and how things should be.
-In no way do I want to hamper anyone else’s creativity so I don’t make judgments about the ingredients you may or may not choose to use in your own skin care products.
+As a DIY beauty blogger and previous seller, I’ve learned that everyone — thank goodness! — has different tastes and ideas about what they like and how things should be done.
+In no way do I want to hamper anyone else’s creativity.
+Therefore, I don’t make judgments about the ingredients you may or may not choose to use in your own skin care products.

 It’s kind of funny how I ended up here.
 Growing up I always wanted to be an artist, a writer and a teacher.
 And now I kind of feel like I’m doing all three!